joezid/joezid.github.io/_posts/2021-1-8-Manual Unpacking 0x00.md

 # Generic Unpacking

-Malware authors always try to hide and evade detection not just by packing the code but also by using diffrenet injection techniques like `self injection` , `PE injection` ...etc .
+Malware authors always try to hide and evade detection not just by packing the code but also by using different injection techniques like `Self Injection` , `PE Injection` ,   ` Process Hollowing` ,...etc.

+Each technique of the injections we talked about requires a set of API calls to be achieved, So for now we will talk about three APIs we can set a breakpoint on them and watch the parameters passed or the return value until we talk in details about each technique.

+1- `VirtualAlloc` : This function is a memory-allocation routine that can allocate memory in a current process or in a remote process if using `VirtualAllocEx`, So for sure it will be useful to see if the malware is allocating memory as maybe the unpacked pe file will be written to the allocated memory or a shellcode will be written there.

+2- `VirtualProtect` : This function is used to change memory protection and usually follows the `VirtualAlloc`.

+3- `CreateProcessInternalW` : A low-level API call that is used to create a new process, We can set a breakpoint there and see the parameters passed to the API.